By: Tony Groves, Progressive AE

 Hello new and returning members!
 You can fill out this form and send to the listed P.O.
 Box or e-mail the completed form to firstname.lastname@example.org.
 Association dues can be paid by check made out to The Tri-Lakes Association and mailed to the P.O.
 Box listed OR with any major credit card through PayPal.

-The Tri-Lakes were chemically treated in July 2018 as outlined in the charts below.
+Round Lake will be treated on Wednesday, June 5th.
+Lake Mecosta and Blue Lake will be treated on Thursday, June 6th.
 Another survey to identify potential areas for treatment will take place later this season.
 If you see an excess of invasive aquatic plant species including Purple Loosestrife (Lythrum salicaria), please visit our Contact page and locate the "Give Us An Update" form.

 NOTE: Jet Skis / Wave Runners/personal watercraft are motor boats and subject to all rules that apply to motorboats!